-- 3.3 for doctoral students
+- a. completion of academic program with a minimum GPA of 3.0 for master's students and 3.3 for doctoral students

 - b. recommendation of the faculty

 - c. clearance of all financial accounts, academic holds, and library records

 - d. payment of Graduation Fee

 - e. apply online for graduation